tdevere/ADO_DNS_LABS/labs/lab1/README.md

 | **"Connection Refused"** | **Service Down / Blocked** <br> Reached IP, but port 443 is closed or blocked. | Check NSG, Firewall rules. |

 **For this scenario:**
-- The `$(TestSecret)` variable is empty.
+- The `$(AppMessage)` variable is empty or the task times out.
-- The task likely timed out or failed silently without an HTTP status code.
+- The RetrieveConfig stage fails, blocking subsequent Build and Deploy stages.
 - **Conclusion:** This is a **Connectivity Issue**.
 The agent can't find or reach the Key Vault.

 **Action Plan:** Focus on **Network & DNS**, not permissions.